 Why does BRS recommend this?

-For those who have used Cepex ball valves know they are worth every penny.
+Those who have used Cepex ball valves know they are worth every penny.
 Most hardware stores carry cheap ball valves that over time get hard to turn and can break pretty easily.
 Cepex ball valves will last a lifetime with super smoother operation.
 We are always recommending the use of unions on plumbing as well.
-Unions make everything from plumbing and maintenance easier.
-By having a union on each side of the ball valve allows for easy removal of hardware, or isolation of equipment for service.
+Unions make everything from plumbing to maintenance easier.
+Having a union on each side of the ball valve allows for easy removal of hardware, or isolation of equipment for service.

 Cepex Ball Valves operate with smooth precision and last forever.